su8/pinky-bar/README.md

 ~~Decision 1: On a multicore/thread cpu, the detection for each core/thread will produce up to 8 digit number, thus 4 core and 4 thread cpu will produce: 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678, without including MHz for each core/thread, which will take a lot of space in the final statusbar output.
 This way the user will know for how long and which core/thread is under some load.~~

-~~Decision 2: On other hand it will be lame on a 10/16 core/thread system to show the overall (not per core/thread) cpu frequency that have been summed up, which will beat the purpose of cpu frequency detection in first place, as the user will not be aware that some core/thread is running at full cpu clock speed as the load will be spread equally when summing the numbers up.~~
+~~Decision 2: On other hand it will be lame on a multi core/thread system to show the overall (not per core/thread) cpu frequency that have been summed up, which will beat the purpose of cpu frequency detection in first place, as the user will not be aware that some core/thread is running at full cpu clock speed as the load will be spread equally when summing the numbers up.~~

 ---